Angineer/Angineer.github.io/_projects/Robot.md

 I also started hacking away at some of the components for the base and robot and found some gaps in my materials or preparation, so I had to order a few parts.

 #### Feb 19, 2018
 I've spent a little more time on the base design.
-Specifically, I've been thinking about how to make the charging connection between the mobile platform and the base.
+Specifically, I've been thinking about how to make a connection between the mobile platform and the base so that the robot can charge itself when it's not in use.
 I think that I will use a magnetic connector like the ones used for Mac laptops.
 The connector needs to have some alignment features, so I've added that to the robot side.
 It will also need flexibility, so I added a compression spring to the base side.
 This will hold it in place but allow some movement during alignment:

 ![](/pictures/Robot_PowerConnector.png)